Nachtfeuer/concept-queen/doc/AlgorithmDesign.md

     run(row=0, available_columns=range(width))
 ```

-As you can see faster that the prevvious (a bit more than the factor 2).
+As you can see it's faster as the previous (a bit more than the factor 2).
-The queen algorith you see in `src` bases on this.
+The queen algorithm you see in `src` bases on this.

 ## Multiprocessing